-The Scarecrow Project is a non-profit organization that manages Scarecrow Video, is dedicated to providing access to the world’s largest publicly available film and television library, and contributes educational and culturally relevant programming to the community.
-The mission of The Scarecrow Project is described in great detail on our mission page.
+Scarecrow Video is a nonprofit organization dedicated to providing access to the world’s largest publicly available film and television library, and contributes educational and culturally relevant programming to the community.
+Our mission and goals as a nonprofit is described in great detail on our mission page.

-The Scarecrow Project was originally started by a group of current Scarecrow employees who were quickly joined by other film lovers, including some Scarecrow alumni, who feel passionate about the need for Scarecrow’s library to live, grow, and be available to everyone.
+Our team consists of 17 part time and full time staff, 20 volunteers, and 10 board members.
+A group of current Scarecrow employees transitioned the for-profit Scarecrow Video to the non-profit Scarecrow Video of today.
+They were quickly joined by other film lovers, including some Scarecrow alumni, who feel passionate about the need for Scarecrow’s library to live, grow, and be available to everyone.
 A full list of these impassioned cinephiles can be found on our board page, and you can read about some of their efforts on our press page.

-Now that The Scarecrow Project is running Scarecrow Video, do I have to be a member to rent titles?
+Now that Scarecrow Video is a nonprofit, do I have to be a member to rent titles?

 You can continue to enjoy access to our library with a free rental account.
 However, our paid annual memberships offer many perks and directly fund expanding our collection and programming unique and exciting events.
 Find out more on our membership page.

-In the age of digital downloads and streaming services like Netflix, do we really need something like The Scarecrow Project?
+In the age of digital downloads and streaming services like Netflix, do we really need something like Scarecrow Video?
 Aren’t DVDs and Blu-Rays going to be obsolete?

-How can I donate to The Scarecrow Project?
+How can I donate to Scarecrow Video?
 Can I make a donation of DVDs/Blu-Rays/VHS tapes?

-You can make a financial donation to The Scarecrow Project on our donation page.
+You can make a financial donation to Scarecrow Video on our donation page.
 We also accept donations of video discs/tapes and can provide you with a tax-deductible receipt.

 I haven’t been in the store since the transition.
 Will I need to start a new account?

-Since The Scarecrow Project is now running Scarecrow Video, all account holders will be required to sign a new rental agreement with us.
+Since becoming a nonprofit, all account holders will be required to sign a new rental agreement with us.
 If you haven’t been in to the store since we transitioned back in October of 2014, your rental agreement is no longer valid as a different entity will have credit card authorization for your account.

 Yes!
 We definitely need the help of a dedicated force of enthusiastic volunteers to keep things running smoothly.
 We have more information on how to volunteer here.